West Virginia Truck Accident Lawyers

 3. Trucking Company Resources

-To offset this disadvantage, West Law Firm never recovers an attorney’s fee unless and until we recover money for you.
-We also advance and cover the costs and expenses of litigation unless and until a recovery is made.
-Litigating a trucking accident claim can be expensive, especially if you were seriously injured.
+To offset this disadvantage, the truck accident attorneys at West Law Firm work on a contingency basis.
+That means there’s no attorney’s fee fee unless and until we recover money for you.
+We also advance and cover the costs and expenses of litigation until a recovery is made.
+Litigating a trucking accident claim can be expensive, especially if you are seriously injured.

 That’s why another important question to ask any truck accident lawyer you’re considering is whether they will expect you to pay them back your litigation expenses if they lose your case.
 Under West Virginia law, a West Virginia attorney must disclose to the client who is responsible for the cost of litigation if you lose your case.
-If no money is recovered for you, West Law Firm pays for all costs and expenses associated with your case.
+It’s very unlikely you would lose your case if you West Law Firm represents you, but in the unlikely event that happens, West Law Firm pays for all costs and expenses associated with your case.
+You would owe nothing.

 4. Falsified Truck Driver Records

-An experienced truck accident lawyer may be able to recognize inconsistencies in the records produced by the truck driver and trucking company during litigation.
-An effective attorney may also be able to elicit testimony from witnesses to help prove the truck driver or trucking company falsified records.
-Proving that the truck driver or trucking company falsified records can significantly help resolve a West Virginia truck accident claim and may justify punitive damages.
+An experienced tractor trailer accident lawyer may be able to find inconsistencies in the records produced by the truck driver and trucking company during litigation.
+An effective semi truck accident attorney may also be able to secure testimony from witnesses to help prove the truck driver or trucking company falsified records.
+Proving that the truck driver or trucking company falsified records can significantly increase the value of your West Virginia truck accident claim and may justify punitive damages.

 5. Trucking Company Policies

 Trucking companies usually have written policies that it’s truck drivers must follow.
-These policies address most aspects of a trucker’s job including pre and post-trip tractor-trailer inspections, substance abuse issues, and what to do in the event that a tractor-trailer needs to be repaired.
-A skilled West Virginia lawyer will obtain and review these policies to determine whether they were followed by the truck driver and the trucking company.
-Promptly consulting with a West Virginia lawyer after a serious truck accident can help prevent the destruction of documents that might be helpful to your case.
+These policies address most aspects of a trucker’s job including pre and post trip tractor trailer inspections, substance abuse issues, and what to do in the event that a tractor trailer needs to be repaired.
+A skilled West Virginia semi truck accident lawyer will obtain and review these policies to determine whether they were followed by the truck driver and the trucking company.
+Promptly contacting with a West Virginia semi truck accident lawyer after a serious truck accident can help prevent the destruction of documents that might be helpful to your case.

-Get a Free Consultation with a Top-Rated West Virginia Truck Accident Lawyer
+Free Case Evaluation with a Top Rated West Virginia Truck Accident Lawyer